Iraqi used Gas masks (Saddam era)

 DESERT STORM: YES

-The Iraqi Army used both German M65 gas masks and foreign made copies of them.
-The mask above is one of those copies based off the true M65 gas mask.
-The gas mask can be identified as a copy by the construction, lack of German markings, and the roman numeral "2" on the forehead.
-The gas mask bag is made of a nylon material with a chest and waist strap to secure it on the individual and 3 snaps to close the bag.
+The Iraqi Army used a multitude of imported gas masks, including this Romanian M85 gas mask, which sports a drinking tube attachment.
+This drinking attachment differentiates it from the M74 gas mask shown previously.
+The gas mask bag is not the standard M85 issued bag, but likely a locally made or specially contracted one made of a nylon material with a chest and waist strap to secure it on the individual and 3 snaps to close the bag.
 A pocket on the exterior is meant to hold a decontamination kit, which the mask above still contains.
-Some also include a tube to drink water while wearing the mask.
-These were first seen in the Iran Iraq War all the way to 2003.
+These were first seen during the later parts of the Iran Iraq War but were more commonly found as OIF bringbacks in 2003.

 Iraqi Full Face Gas Mask